mody8811/mody8811/README.md

 - 👋 Hi, I’m @mody8811
-- 👀 I’m interested in data analysis
+- 👀 I’m  data engineer
-- 🌱 I’m currently learning Google sheets, SQL, python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 💞️ I’m founder of data-convo.app AI app, connect your sql dB to AI and speak to your data in English and let AI do the SQL part.

 <!---
 mody8811/mody8811 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.